Patient's Query

 Welcome back to icliniq.com.

-I can understand your concern, and the following is my answer to your follow up question.
+I can understand your concern, and the following is my answer to your follow-up question.
 CLIA and CMIA are both equivalent tests to exclude HIV with high sensitivity and specificity.
-You had tested after six months of exposure with CLIA.
-So it is the maximum time to exclude HIV.
+You tested positive for CLIA after six months of exposure.
+So, this is the maximum time to exclude HIV.
 Now, after six months of exposure, you need not worry and do not do any further testing.
 You can consider yourself free from HIV.
-Yes, your CLIA test can exclude HIV indeed, and now after six months, there is no need for further testing.
-Do not worry and move on.
+Yes, your CLIA test can exclude HIV indeed, and now, after six months, there is no need for further testing.
+Do not worry, and move on.
 And next time, try to avoid unprotected intercourse.
 I hope I have solved your concern.
-You can ask further if any more questions arising in your mind.
+You can ask further if any more questions arise in your mind.

 Best regards.